tommarien/blog/source/_posts/2012-04-22-castle-windsor-how-to-register-components.md

 layout: post
 title: "Castle Windsor: How to register components"
 date: 2012-04-22 21:28
-categories:
-  - CSharp
 tags:
-  - Inversion Of Control
+  - csharp
+  - inversion of control
-  - Castle Windsor
+  - castle windsor
 ---

 You can register your components in the following ways: